 Spill Prevention, Control, and Countermeasure (SPCC) Plans

 Section 311 of the Clean Water Act (CWA) authorized EPA to establish a program to prevent oil spills that may occur in navigable waters of the U.S. Under the CWA, “navigable waters” has been broadly defined to include waters such as streams or wetlands that connect to larger bodies of water.
 The program includes regulations for SPCC planning under 40 CFR Part 112.
 The purpose of SPCC planning is to prevent, prepare for, and respond to oil discharges to or with the potential to reach water bodies.
-Facilities that store oil above certain threshold quantities, with a reasonable expectation that a spill or leak could discharge oil into navigable waters, must have an SPCC plan.
+Facilities that store oil above certain threshold quantities, with a reasonable expectation that a spill or leak could discharge oil into or upon navigable waters or adjoining shorelines, must have an SPCC plan.

 Retail facilities are subject to EPA’s SPCC planning requirements if their onsite aggregate aboveground storage capacity of oil is greater than 1,320 gallons or their completely buried storage capacity is greater than 42,000 gallons.
 In addition to petroleum-based oils, the SPCC planning covers any material that can act like oil in water, including the dielectric mineral oil in transformers, hydraulic oils such as those in elevator reservoirs, and animal or plant oils such as those used in deep fryers.

-To determine the aggregate oil storage capacity (i.e. not the amount of oil stored but the amount that could be stored) at your facility, count all oil storage tanks, drums and other containers with a capacity of 55 gallons or greater.
+To determine the aggregate oil storage capacity (i.e.,not the amount of oil stored but the amount that could be stored) at your facility, count all oil storage tanks, drums and other containers with a capacity of 55 gallons or greater.
 However, there are some exceptions that do not have to be included in the count, including: